UPXI Long Call Strategy

 - What is a long call on UPXI?

 - A long call on UPXI is the long call strategy applied to UPXI (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With UPXI stock trading near $1.44, the strikes shown on this page are snapped to the nearest listed UPXI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With UPXI stock at $0.75 on the most recent close, the strikes shown on this page are snapped to the nearest listed UPXI chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are UPXI long call max profit and max loss calculated?